tlkh/ai-lab/INSTRUCTIONS.md

-## Detailed Usage Instructions
+# Detailed Usage Instructions

-This page will give a brief walkthrough on using this image.
+This page will give a more detailed walkthroughs on using this image.

 To begin **please make sure you have the [pre-requisites](#pre-requisites) already configured on your system**.
 Then, pull the latest version of the image with: